kaeittiwut/simple-lumen-microservices/README.md

 # Simple Lumen Microservices

-This project was developed when I learned the microservice architecture that builds services and APIs with Lumen by Laravel.
-And build a complete set of PHP microservices, APIs and its security layers using Lumen Passport (OAuth2).
+This project was developed when I learned the microservice architecture that builds services and APIs with Lumen by instructor JuanD MeGon.
+And build a complete set of PHP microservices, APIs and its security layers using [Lumen Passport](https://github.com/dusterio/lumen-passport) (OAuth2).

 ## Serving your application